Guidance

 AR online form guidance This is the primary source of guidance with many tables displaying guidance text at the top of the table.
 Most fields have a ‘Help with’ link below the field name to provide specific guidance.

-Reports Within the online forms index page, the right-hand column ‘Information and guidance on completing the Academies accounts return, includes a drop down box under ‘Download return’ where trusts are able to select a table to print or can download the whole form into Excel or as a PDF.
+Reports On the online form homepage, the right-hand column ‘Information and guidance on completing the Academies accounts return’ includes a drop-down box under ‘Download return’ where trusts can select a table to print or can download most of the return into Excel or PDF.
+You are also able to run a report for your trusts previous years accounts returns.

 Academies accounts return 2022/23: Additional requirements to the financial statements The DfE published a document outlining the main differences between the financial statements and the AR to help trusts prepare for the returns.
-The document can be found on the AR web page.
+The document can be found in the academies accounts return.

-Additional pensions information A guide and example pension actuarial results schedules are available to help trusts complete the pension tables.
+Additional pensions information A guide and example pension actuarial results schedules are available to help trusts complete the pension sub-section.
 The additional pension information can be found on the AR web page.

 Academies Accounts Direction The Academies Accounts Direction is used by academy trusts, their auditors and reporting accountants to prepare and audit financial statements for the accounting period ending on 31 August annually.